cswellfit/pdf-autofiller/README.md

 ## 🏗️ System Description & Architecture

-PDF AutoFiller intelligently reads a PDF form, detects each fillable field, infers its "type" (name, date, email, etc.) using OpenAI, then auto-populates the form with randomized but valid data using Faker.
+PDF AutoFiller intelligently reads a PDF form, detects each fillable field, infers its "type" (name, date, email, etc.) using OpenAI, then auto-populates the form with randomized fake test data.

 ### High-Level Workflow